Watts Towers: Literature

 Jazz musician Charles Mingus mentioned Rodia's Towers in his 1971 autobiography Beneath the Underdog, writing about his childhood fascination with Rodia and his work.
 There is also a reference to the work in Don DeLillo's novel Underworld.

-California-based poet Robert Duncan featured Rodia's Towers in his 1959 poem, "Nel Mezzo del Cammin di Nostra Vita," as an example of democratic art that is free of church/state power structures.
+California-based poet Robert Duncan featured Rodia's Towers in his 1959 poem "Nel Mezzo del Cammin di Nostra Vita," as an example of democratic art that is free of church/state power structures.

+In her 1974 book, Eve's Hollywood, Eve Babitz describes a visit to the towers.

-In his book White Sands Geoff Dyer writes about his visit to the Watts Towers in the chapter "The Ballad of Jimmy Garrison".
+In his book White Sands, Geoff Dyer writes about his visit to the Watts Towers in the chapter "The Ballad of Jimmy Garrison".

+The short story "With Virgil Oddum at the East Pole", by science fiction writer Harlan Ellison, is directly inspired by the Watts Towers and dedicated to the memory of Sabotini Rodia.
+The story placed first in the 1986 Locus Award for Best Short Story.